apache/couchdb-documentation/src/maintenance/compaction.rst

     to = 06:00
     strict_window = true

+where `overnight_channel` is the name of the channel you want to configure.

 The `strict_window` setting will cause the compaction daemon to suspend all active compactions in this channel when exiting the window, and resume them when re-entering.
 If `strict_window` is left at its default of false, the active